cengzeyuan/TNNLS-FFKSF/README.md

 ## 6. Something Missing

-Limited by the size of files in github, we did not upload all the pretrained files of FFK-GCNII.
-If it is interesing for you, please do not hesitate to contact us.
+Limited by the size of files in GitHub, we did not upload all the pretrained files of FFK-GCNII.
+If it is interesting for you, please do not hesitate to contact us.